Expat Finland Site Information

 - March 2016: In-page navigation was upgraded to improve the user experience.

-Content continues to be added and the site receives over 35,000 unique visitors per month, with an 'Average Time on Page' of 2½ - 5 minutes.
-February 2016, Google Analytics
+Content continues to be added and the site receives about 35,000 unique visitors per month.
+For most pages, 'Average Time on Page' is 2½ - 5 minutes.
+January 2017, Google Analytics

 - April 2014: Expat Finland was the subject of a full-length article in Finnish language training magazine Puhutaan Suomea.
 See article: Finnish English - text only

 After finishing university in 1991 I left Australia for 'a year or two' and never made it back.
-After a year in Japan and another in London, in 1994 I met a Finn in Praha who invited me to Finland for Juhannus.
+After a year in Japan and another in London, in 1994 I met a Finn who invited me to Finland for Juhannus.
 That 3-day trip lasted 3 years and we were married.
-Her work for the Ministry for Foreign Affairs took us to New York in 1997 where I studied web design and started working for myself.
-From there we were sent to Tanzania, where we separated in late 2001.
-Funnily, my Finnish 'ex' stayed there and I came to Finland!
+Her work took us to New York in 1997, where I studied web development and started Stuart Allt Web Design.
+From there we moved to Tanzania, where we separated and I returned to Finland in 2001.

 During my travels I have primarily been an English teacher and web developer.
 I have a henkilötunnus in 6 countries and a good appreciation of cross-cultural differences.

-Finland is the country I'm proud to call home; the weather isn't perfect for an Aussie but the people and culture are, in my experience, the best.
-I share the Finnish philosophy that quality of life is more important than working limitless hours to gather millions.
+Finland is the country I'm proud to call home; the weather isn't perfect for an Aussie but the people and culture are, in my experience, the best!
 I appreciate Finnish directness, honesty, modesty, and the quest for knowledge.

-I have a degree in psychology and industrial relations from the University of Sydney, where I also studied philosophy for a couple of years.
+I have a degree in psychology and industrial relations from the University of Sydney, where I also studied philosophy.